-- Visits within Art & design have enriched the lives of the children and they are able to discuss how the experience impacted their knowledge and understanding.
+- Visits within Art & design will enrich the lives of the children and they will be able to discuss how the experience impacted their knowledge and understanding.

 - Children of all abilities and backgrounds achieve well in Art & design, reflected in outstanding progress that reveals a clear learning journey.
 Children talk enthusiastically about their learning in Art & design and are eager to further their learning in the next stages of their education.

 - There is a proven track record of test success that reflects the impact of deep learning.